PulkitAgrawal23/Hemocare/README.md

    ```

 3. Set up the environment:
    - **For XAMPP**: Move the `Hemocare` folder to the `htdocs` directory in your XAMPP installation folder.
 You can access the application through `http://localhost/Hemocare` after starting the XAMPP server.
    - **For WAMP**: Move the `Hemocare` folder to the `www` directory in your WAMP installation folder.
 You can access the application through `http://localhost/Hemocare` after starting the WAMP server.

 4. Set up the database:

-   - Open phpMyAdmin through your browser (typically at `http://localhost/phpmyadmin`).
+   - Open **phpMyAdmin** through your browser (typically at `http://localhost/phpmyadmin`).
    - Create a new database named `hemocare`.
    - Import the `blood_bank_database.sql` file (provided in the repository) to set up the necessary tables and data.

 5. Configuration:
    - Open the `config.php` file in the project directory.
    - Update the database connection settings with your database credentials (e.g., username, password, and database name).

 6. Access the application:

-   - Open a browser and go to `http://localhost/BDMS` to use the system.
+   - Open a browser and go to `http://localhost/hemocare` to use the system.

 ---

-## **Usage**
+## **Usage** 📖

 ### User Panel:
-- **Donate Blood**: Users can register as donors by filling out the donation form.
+- **Donate Blood** 🩸: Users can register as donors by filling out the donation form.
 After registration, donors are added to the donor list.
-- **Need Blood**: Users can search for blood donors based on blood group and availability.
+- **Need Blood** 🔍: Users can search for blood donors based on blood group and availability.
-- **Contact Us**: Users can contact administrators for support or inquiries.
+- **Contact Us** 📞: Users can contact administrators for support or inquiries.

 ### Admin Panel:
-- **Admin Login**: Admins can log in to the system with credentials to access the admin dashboard.
+- **Admin Login** 🔑: Admins can log in to the system with credentials to access the admin dashboard.
-- **Dashboard**: Admins can view the total number of donations, donor details, and recent user activity.
+- **Dashboard** 📊: Admins can view the total number of donations, donor details, and recent user activity.
-- **Manage Donors**: Admins can view, add, edit, or delete donor records.
+- **Manage Donors** 🗂️: Admins can view, add, edit, or delete donor records.
-- **Manage Pages**: Admins can update static pages like About Us, Contact Us, etc.
+- **Manage Pages** 🛠️: Admins can update static pages like About Us, Contact Us, etc.
-- **User Queries**: Admins can manage and respond to user queries submitted through the website.
+- **User Queries** 📬: Admins can manage and respond to user queries submitted through the website.

 ---

-## **Contributing**
+## **Contributing** 🤝

 We welcome contributions to **Hemocare**!
 If you have suggestions, improvements, or bug fixes, feel free to fork the repository and create a pull request.